 - Yale New Haven Transplantation Center was the first Connecticut institution to provide liver, kidney, and pancreas transplantation services

-- First kidney paired exchange in Connecticut
+- The first kidney paired exchange in Connecticut

-- First split-liver transplant in the state
+- The first split-liver transplant in the state

 We offer many options for advanced liver disease, including living donor and deceased donor transplantation, liver transplantation in HIV-infected individuals, and pre- and post-transplant antiviral therapy to prevent or treat recurrent hepatitis C.